 GP Stage 3 Simulated Consultation - Relative 13

 You are an SHO on a geriatric ward, and Jacquie the private carer for Mr Alfred Hodgson has asked to speak to you for an update.
-Mr Hodgson is a pleasant gentleman with early dementia who was admitted with a urinary tract infection.
+Mr Hodgson is a pleasant gentleman with early dementia who was admitted with a urinary tract infection last week.
 Mr Hodgson has improved well and is expected to be medically stable for discharge in the next 24 hours, with a view to returning to his usual residence.
+Your colleagues have previously spoken to Jacquie, and Mr Hodgson has consented for you to speak with her regarding his care.

 You are Jacquie, a private home carer for Mr Alfred Hodgson.
 Mr Hodgson has been admitted to hospital following a urine infection and you have arranged to meet the doctor for an update.
 You would like to know how Mr Hodgson’s condition is progressing and how he has behaved on the ward.